eliaspeteri/eliaspeteri/README.md

 My intention is to build the greatest solutions with best, ethical, sustainable, and agile practices to accelerate business growth, meet customers' needs, and do more good for the world.

+I have:
+- reduced a highly used database call's latency ~75 % from 13 seconds to 1,6 seconds
+- created multiple new API integrations to different partners, boosting direct money flow
+- launched a new product
+- done most production deployments in my company since hiring (353 and counting)
+- suggested now widely used company practices (such as an it support slack channel)
+- improved documentation across several key areas of software development

 Contact me via one of these ways (or all of them!)

 > elias.peteri+github@hotmail.com